YPS Welcome Apprenticeship Trio

 This year we are championing the positive impact of apprentices with three new hires ahead of National Apprenticeship Week (6th -10th March 2017).

 The recruits include Jake Martin, George Reed-Hill, and Keiron Luty; all three join our Service Engineer Apprenticeship Programme.
 In light of Jake’s success – following two years on the programme – the latest additions George and Keiron represent an expansion of the scheme and an investment in the service department at YPS.

-As the country embraces the 10th annual National Apprenticeship Week, designed to celebrate apprenticeships and the positive impact they have on individuals, businesses and the wider economy, award-winning YPS is looking at the contributions of its own new starters.
+As the country embraces annual National Apprenticeship Week, designed to celebrate apprenticeships and the positive impact they have on individuals, businesses and the wider economy, award-winning YPS is looking at the contributions of our own new starters.

-Working alongside a team of experienced engineers at YPS workshop, the programme involves learning the ins-and-outs of the award-winning firm’s shrink wrapping machines.
-Their work includes a variety of customer on-site visits at several well-known clients, many operating in the drinks industry.
-YPS is confident that by investing in apprentices it can future-proof its business while supporting young professionals seeking a diverse job in a fast-paced industry.
+Working alongside a team of experienced engineers at our workshop, the programme involves learning the ins-and-outs of our shrink wrapping machines.
+Their work includes a variety of customer on-site visits at several well-known clients, across many different industries.
+We are confident that by investing in apprentices we can future-proof our business and maintain our targets for customer satisfaction whilst supporting young professionals seeking a diverse job in a fast-paced industry.